 Money is a tool.
 It’s more important to know when to use tour tool than when NOT to use it.
 So let’s take some of the stigma out of spending and talk about how to spend money to create a better life.

 The Problem With Focusing on Saving Money

 Too often, when we think about spending money, we are really thinking about shame.
 Somewhere we fall into the trap of believing that saving money is always superior to spending.
-If we could just figure out how to prioritize saving money, then we don’t need to worry about spending.
-And if we don’t think about spending, then we don’t have to feel shame.
-If we have our savings, then we can spend on whatever we want, right?
+If we could just figure out how to prioritize saving money, then we can spend on whatever we want, right?